mika/jenkins-debian-glue/README.md

 jenkins-debian-glue
 ===================

-Continuous Integration for Debian and Ubuntu made easy. jenkins-debian-glue allows you to build Debian and Ubuntu packages directly from the Jenkins Continuous Integration system.
+Continuous Integration for Debian, Ubuntu and Devuan made easy. jenkins-debian-glue allows you to build Debian, Ubuntu and Devuan packages directly from the Jenkins Continuous Integration system.

 Please head over to [jenkins-debian-glue.org](http://jenkins-debian-glue.org/)